TexasInstruments/edgeai/edgeai-mpu/README.md

-# Edge AI Software And Development Tools
+# Edge AI Software And Development Tools for Micro Processor devices with Linux and TIDL support

 <hr>